 In warmer months, the tables and chairs of the numerous cafés fill the banks of the Ljubljanica and the old city markets.
 It is here, after an almost obligatory Saturday visit to the Ljubljana market or the Sunday flea market, that the locals meet for a morning coffee or for an evening chat with friends.
 Cruises on the Ljubljanica river are also increasingly popular.

-5 minute walk away from the Old Town the largest park in Ljubljana Tivoli starts.
-The way into the park leads from Prešern square all the way to Cekin Castle, a classical building in the middle of the park that hosts the National Museum of Contemporary History.
-On the way there are several other museum, galleries and even Opera.
-Tivoli is huge and extends all the way to the ZOO, Rožnik hill and suburbs but the most popular place is the pond with a nearby Café that serves excellent desserts.
+A 5 minute walk from the Old Town the largest park in Ljubljana, the Tivoli, begins - the way into the park leads from Prešern square all the way to Cekin Castle, a classical building in the middle of the park that hosts the National Museum of Contemporary History.
+On the way there are several other museum, galleries and even an Opera House.
+The Tivoli is huge and extends all the way to the Zoo, Rožnik hill and suburbs but the most popular place is the pond with a nearby café that serves excellent cakes & desserts.

-The City Hotel is located in the very heart of Ljubljana; with a wonderful view of Ljubljana Castle and the city cathedral it is in an ideal location just a stone's throw from the historic old town.
+In the heart of Ljubljana & enjoying a wonderful view of Ljubljana Castle and the cathedral it's a stone's throw from the historic old town.

 The boutique Hotel Cubo opened in 2011 - it borders the old city and is within walking distance to Ljubljana’s attractive Tivoli Park.